Arkansas Hunting Law: A Comprehensive Guide

 While Dad and I were duck hunting in Canada, a large party from South Carolina was using the same outfitter.
 One evening, Conservation Officers ticketed three groups as they returned to camp but let some violations slide so they could finish their trip.
 Unfortunately, a genius in the last group challenged them to fight “double or nothing” for his fine.
 The guys back at camp were not happy when a few of their hunting licenses were suspended the next day.

 This experience taught me that respect and cooperation during law enforcement interactions often determine outcomes more than the underlying facts.
-It also reinforced a lesson from dad, “They have a badge and a gun.
+It also reinforced a lesson from dad: “They have a badge and a gun.
 Be respectful, we can always deal with it later.
 Court is better than jail or a grave.”

 • The stakes are higher than you think.
 What appears to be a simple violation can result in license suspension, asset forfeiture, and criminal records.